 Part 4, Wonders of the Night Sky, will inspire you to get outside with your camera more often.
 This final part covers interesting events, features and phenomena that you can see at night and how to apply night sky photography techniques to capture them.
 This part also features many of Phil’s stunning images and the stories behind them.

 This handy field guide provides a quick summary of the exposure settings you need for each style of night sky photography.
 It also describes where to find camera settings particular to this type of photography on popular DSLRs from Canon, Nikon, Olympus, Pentax and Sony.

 Phil Hart has been practicing night sky photography for nearly 20 years and currently teaches workshops in Melbourne, Australia.

-It comes in PDF format so it is perfect for tablet devices or any computer.
-It also carries a 30 day guarantee, if you are not satisfied with any part of the book just let them know and they will give you a full refund so there is no risk in trying it.
+We were able to arrange an exclusive 33% discount today for PictureCorrect readers which ends soon (normally $14.95, today just $9.95) plus the offer also includes the bonus field guide.
+It also carries a 90 day guarantee, if you are not satisfied with any part of the book just let us know and we will give you a full refund so there is no risk in trying it.

-It can be found here: Shooting Stars: How to Photograph the Moon and Stars
+Deal found here: Shooting Stars: How to Photograph the Moon and Stars at 33% Off

 Like This Article?

 Don't Miss The Next One!